 Meet the Speakers of Disney on Broadway's WOMEN'S DAY ON BROADWAY 2021 with Stage Mag!

-In just days, in celebration of International Women's Day, Disney on Broadway will present the 4th annual "Women's Day on Broadway."
-The virtual event will take place Friday, March 12, 2021, beginning at 1 pm EST. All gender identities and expressions are welcome.
+Today's the day!
+In celebration of International Women's Day, Disney on Broadway will present the 4th annual "Women's Day on Broadway."
+The virtual event will take place today, March 12, 2021, beginning at 1 pm EST. All gender identities and expressions are welcome.
 Free registration is now open at www.womenofbroadway.com.

 Get to know this year's speakers and study up on the schedule of events with BroadwayWorld's Stage Mag below!